petrstepanov/petrstepanov.github.io/static/petr-stepanov-cs.md

 * Strong Object Oriented Programming (OOP) and debugging skills (C++, Java, Python).
 Knowledge of modern IDEs (Eclipse, XCode, VSCode).
 * 3+ years in building responsive web apps with modular JavaScript, HTML, and CSS.
 Hands-on experience with Angular and React frameworks.
 * 5+ years of user interfaces (UI) with Model-View patterns (MVC, MVP).
-Knowledge of Qt framework.
+Application of Qt framework for UI development.
-* 6+ years of UI and UX wireframing and interactive prototyping skills (Figma, Sketch, Adobe) for web and mobile applications.
+* 6+ years of UI and UX wireframing and interactive prototyping skills (Figma, Sketch, Adobe, PenPot) for web and mobile applications.

 Work Experience
 ---------------